Mamoor-s3ltan/React-one-page-site/README.md

 - Tailwind CSS
 - React Icons
 - i18next for language switching
-- react-router-dom (if used)
-- AOS (for scroll animations – optional)

 ## 🔧 Language Toggle
 Switches content between English and Arabic (RTL support using `i18next`)